 These Landscape Architecture colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

-University of Georgia is the best option for students thinking about a Landscape Architecture degree.
-Students who graduate from this program report average early career income of $42,382 and mid-career income of $68,981.
+University of Georgia is one of the finest schools in the country for Landscape Architecture.
 The location in a main city is tremendous for young people seeking ample options for networking, excitement, and life.

 It's difficult to beat Iowa State University if you want to study Landscape Architecture.
+Iowa State University Landscape Architecture graduates receive 4.2% more than the average Landscape graduate.
 Placed in Ames, Iowa, this college is a strong final choice for students who enjoy the thrills of a major city.

 It's hard to beat Pennsylvania State University - University Park if you wish to pursue Landscape Architecture as a major.
-Landscape majors from Pennsylvania State University - University Park receive an earnings boost of approximately 5.8% over the average earnings of Landscape majors.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 It's difficult to beat Texas A&M University - College Station if you wish to study Landscape Architecture.
+Graduates from the Landscape Architecture major at Texas A&M University - College Station get 3.0% above the the average college grad in this field.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..

 It's difficult to beat Arizona State University - Tempe if you want to pursue Landscape Architecture as a major.
-Students who graduate from this program report average early career income of $42,220 and mid-career income of $66,759.
 Tempe, Arizona is the perfect location for college students who appreciate the fast-paced city life.